 - Regular assessment, feedback and reflection.
 Students are set challenging but realistic targets in each of their subjects.
 Their progress towards these is assessed as part of our continuous monitoring of students.
 Students will have time to reflect on their progress and their skills base through subject and Mentor meetings and through the rewards system.

-- We offer a range of GCSE subjects.
+- We offer a range of GCSE subjects from Year 10.
 All students study the core EBacc with GCSEs in English, Mathematics, Biology, Chemistry, Physics, Geography or History and a Modern Foreign Language.
 Students are further able to customise their courses in Year 12 and Year 13.

 - The school runs Focus Days where Year Groups spend a day focusing on topics relevant to themselves.
 Topics such as careers, enterprise, revision techniques and life skills are included so that students develop a broad range of knowledge and skills.